aembke/fred.rs/docs/README.md

 sender half to move between the router task and the reader task that receives the response.
 An [`Arc<SegQueue>`](https://docs.rs/crossbeam-queue/latest/crossbeam_queue/struct.SegQueue.html) is shared between the router and each reader task to support this.

+The rest of this document is intended for potential contributors looking to change the inner interfaces.

 ## Connections